 OAR 340-042-0040(4)(I)(F) requires an estimated timeline for attaining water quality standards through implementation of the TMDL, WQMP and associated TMDL implementation plans.
-Based on DEQ's source assessment and TMDL analyses (Section 7.2 in the TSD), nonpoint sources contribute nearly all of the excess solar radiation pollutant loading associated with temperature impairments in the Willamette Subbasins TMDL.
+Based on DEQ's source assessment and TMDL analyses (TSD, Section 7), nonpoint sources contribute nearly all of the excess solar radiation pollutant loading associated with temperature impairments in the Willamette Subbasins TMDL.
 Therefore, it is critical for nonpoint sources to make timely progress toward reducing anthropogenic pollutant loads to meet the TMDL load allocations.